M-amir097/ipc/English.README.md

     * Starting the IPC Server for the specified _usageType_.
   * ipcSendMessage(IPC_USAGE_TYPE_E usageType, const void* pData, signed int size);
     * Sending data to the IPC Client for the specified _usageType_.
-    * The address and size of the sending data Specified by _pData_ and _size_ arguments.
+    * Specifying address and size of the sending data by pData and size arguments.
     * Sending data is stored in the Data Pool prepared on the IPC Client side.
   * ipcServerStop(IPC_USAGE_TYPE_E usageType);
     * Terminate the IPC Server for the specified usageType.

 ## Client API

-* The client applied libipc.so can use the following APIs:
+* The Client applied libipc.so can use the following APIs:
   * ipcClientStart(IPC_USAGE_TYPE_E usageType);
     * Starting the IPC Client for the specified usageType.
     * Connecting with IPC Server for the same usageType.